The Priory of the Orange Tree: Synopsis

 Currently, Queen Sabran the Ninth's power in Inys is tenuous; she has yet to produce an heir to the throne and the Nameless One threatens to awaken again.
 Ead Duryan is an outsider from the South who acts as a lady-in-waiting and protector to Sabran, but is loyal to the secret mage society of the Priory, which has its own view of the history of Cleolind, the Mother, and Sir Galian, the Deceiver.
 Meanwhile, Lord Arteloth Beck, close friend of Sabran, is banished from Inys on a futile quest by those who seek to weaken the queen.

 In the East, where water dragons are revered as living gods, Miduchi Tané has spent her life training to become a dragonrider.
 When Tané comes upon an outsider and trespasser from the West, she throws her future into jeopardy by hiding him with Niclays Roos, an alcoholic alchemist searching for the secret to immortality who was banished from Sabran's court years ago.

 Reception

-According to literary review aggregator Book Marks, the novel received mostly positive reviews.
-Liz Bourke, writing for Tor.com, criticised the book's length and lack of complexity, while praising its "really good slow-burn romance".
+Liz Bourke, in a generally negative review for Tor.com, while acknowledging a "really good slow-burn romance", criticised the book's length and lack of complexity.